-Sourcing bias.
-When domestic producers shift to cheaper offshore suppliers (from a domestic supplier or from a supplier in another foreign country), there is an upward bias in the import deflator akin to the outlet substitution bias of CPI.
-For the period 1997-2007, where this bias was potentially of significance in the US due to the large increase in imports from China.
-Reinsdorf & Yuskavage (2018, p.142) estimate an annual bias on GDP of around 0.07pp, but note that this may be partly offset by a corresponding, although presumably smaller, bias in the export price index.
+port deflator akin to the outlet substitution bias of the CPI9.
+For the period 1997-2007, where this bias was potentially of significance in the US due to the large increase in imports from China, Reinsdorf & Yuskavage (2018, p.143) estimate an annual bias on GDP of around 0.07pp, but note that this may be partly offset by a corresponding, although presumably smaller, bias in the export price index.
 To reflect this, we arbitrarily remove 0.02pp and consider that the bias during our first period is 0.07-0.02=0.05pp.
 According to Byrne et al. (2016), this sourcing bias is small after 2007.
 To reflect the fact that it is likely that growth was slightly less overestimated after 2007 compared to 1997-2007, in Table 4 we report a bias of -0.05pp in the first period, and, somewhat arbitrarily, half of this during the second period, so that the sourcing bias makes a small contribution to explaining the productivity slowdown.

-Finally, we note that Nakamura et al. (2020) finds an impressive 1pp mismeasurement acceleration between the $20^{th}$ and $21^{st}$ century.
+Finally, we note that Nakamura (2020) finds an impressive 1pp mismeasurement acceleration between the 20th and 21st century.
 The periods do not match ours, but this shows the considerable uncertainty that exists in these estimates.